 Have you traveled with your children?
 What has your experience been?
 Do you think the challenges are worth it?

-The World Travel Dreams: Travel With Children by 8 Women Dream, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+World Travel Dreams: Travel With Children by The 8 Women Dream Project, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.